ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/create-a-prerelease.md

   The deployment failed and the CI/CD log can be viewed by clicking on [Show environments](https://github.com/ACCESS-NRI/ACCESS-OM2/pull/94#:~:text=Show%20environments) in the GitHub Environment diaglog box.<br>
   ![Failed deployment](/assets/create_a_prerelease/failed_deployment.png){: style="max-width: 650px;" class="example-img" loading="lazy"}

-If we open a PR to the [ACCESS-OM2 deployment repository][om2 repo] with our `update_mom5_dev_build` branch as the *base*, we will get a [comment](https://github.com/ACCESS-NRI/ACCESS-OM2/pull/94#issuecomment-2594604585) and, once deployed, the prerelease build can be accessed through the module `access-om2/pr94-1`:
+If we open a PR to the [ACCESS-OM2 deployment repository][om2 repo] with our `update_mom5_dev_build` branch as the *base*, we will get a [comment](https://github.com/ACCESS-NRI/ACCESS-OM2/pull/94#issuecomment-2594604585).
+Once deployed, the prerelease build can be accessed through the module `access-om2/pr94-1`:
 ![GitHub bot comment](/assets/create_a_prerelease/comment.png){: class="example-img"}

 !!! tip